francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/002-Superposition-and-Entanglement.rst

 |

 Superposition and entanglement are fundamental to how quantum computing works.
-In the following chapters, we will cover how to create superpositions and entangled states using IBM Q's Quantum Composer.
+The rest of this guide will cover how to create superpositions and entangled states using IBM Q's Quantum Composer, and what we can do with them.

 |